These peanut butter balls need just three ingredients to make and take less than 5 minutes to make. Soft, fudgy, and a simple no bake dessert recipe.

 - In a large mixing bowl, combine all your ingredients and mix well.
-If the batter is too thick, add some liquid (milk or water) until a thick batter remains.
+If the batter is too thick, add some water until a thick batter remains.

-- Using your hands, form the dough into small balls and place on the lined plate/tray.
-Refrigerate the peanut butter no bake balls for 30 minutes, or until firm.
+- Using your hands or a cookie scoop, form the dough into small balls and place them on the lined sheet.
+Refrigerate the peanut butter balls for 30 minutes or until firm.